uhi22/arduino-promini-oledSSD1315-INA226_energymeter/readme.md

 - Measures voltage in range 0 to 36V
 - Measures current
-- Todo: integrate Ah and Wh
+- Integrates Ah and Wh
+- Shows the results on OLED display